SpikeHD/AmazonMonitor/FAQ.md

 Problems with something?
 Here's where you might find some answers!

-### I'm getting a "failed to load shared libraries error!"
+### I'm getting a "failed to load shared libraries" error!

-Looks like you're missing some Puppeteer dependancies!
+Looks like you're missing some Puppeteer dependencies!
 See [this Medium article](https://medium.com/@ssmak/how-to-fix-puppetteer-error-while-loading-shared-libraries-libx11-xcb-so-1-c1918b75acc3) for a solution

 ### I'm on a Raspberry Pi!